>TOPICS

 The creeping rise of Hindu nationalism

-In the relationship between Swami Vivekananda and his guru Sri Ramakrishna, an ideologization of spirituality can be observed, which finally led to the construction of a ‚Hindu‘ identity.
-While Sri Ramakrishna was still lightheartedly and undogmatic in his mystical devotion.
-Swami Vivekananda was already working on a dogmatization and standardization of what he interpreted as the basis of the ‚Hindu religion.
-This process, which went hand in hand with the building of the nation, was increasingly instrumentalizing spirituality to create the basis for a new national consciousness.
+In the relationship between Swami Vivekananda and his guru Sri Ramakrishna, an ideologization of spirituality can be observed that ultimately led to the construction of a Hindu identity.
+While Sri Ramakrishna was still light-hearted and undogmatic in his mystical devotion, Swami Vivekananda was already working on a dogmatization and standardization of what he interpreted as the basis of the Hindu religion.
+This process, which went hand in hand with nation-building, increasingly instrumentalized spirituality as the basis for a new national consciousness.

-How to create a state-religion?
+How to create a state religion?

 The term Hinduism originated from the British colonial masters, who subsumed several, sometimes extremely contrary religions under it.
 This standardization of the term was subsequently of benefit to Indian nationalists, who redefined the so-called ‚Hindu traditions‘ in the interest of national identity.
 1